 Choose when to take your test

 You will likely have a strong idea of what traffic is like in the area you take your test, and if you don't, I'm sure your instructor will.

 Try to book your test for a time when there is less traffic on the road and therefore less chance of there being any distractions or added pressure from other road users.

-Also, be sure to book it at a time where you won't have other distractions.
-For example, if you know you have a school or university exam in a particular week, maybe aim for the week after it's done so you don't get distracted by revision or exam nerves.
+Also, be sure to book it at a time when you won't have other distractions.
+For example, if you know you have a school or university exam in a particular week, maybe aim for the week after it's done so you don't get distracted by a revision or exam nerves.

 A lovely clear, dry day would be the perfect weather condition to have on your test but unfortunately in the UK, it might not be likely.

 Practicing in all elements, whether it be bright, wet, windy, or at night will better prepare you for everything that could happen on your test.